Development

 % pre-commit install

-Another installation option is doc
+Another installation option is doc.

-This can be combined with the dev
+This can be combined with the dev installation option as follows:

 % pip install -e '.[dev,doc]'